terra-money/docs/src/node/join-network.md

 moniker = "<your_custom_moniker>"
 ```

-### Set minimum fee for transactions (optional)
+### Set minimum gas prices for transactions (optional)

-You can edit `~/.terrad/config/app.toml` in order to enable anti-spam by rejecting incoming transactions with less than a minimum fee:
+You can edit `~/.terrad/config/app.toml` in order to enable anti-spam by rejecting incoming transactions with implied gas price less than a specified minimum:

 ```toml
 # This is a TOML config file.